 The critical period for minimising effects on riverbed birds is the nesting season.
-Therefore, the following controls will be implemented through consent conditions within the riverbed management zones shown Figure 12 below.
+Therefore, the following controls will be implemented within the riverbed management zones shown in Figure 12 below (as specified in Section 3.3 of the EMEP).

-Figure 12: Riverbed management zones
+Figure 12: Riverbed management zone